Identification of Candidate Halos Hosting Massive Black Hole Seeds in the $\textit{Renaissance}$ Simulations with Support Vector Machines: Discussion

 One of the most impactful applications of this work is on massive black hole seeding prescriptions in cosmological simulations and semi-analytic models that study the formation and early growth of SMBHs.
 Due to limitations in resolution and computational resources, many large-volume cosmological simulations use seeding prescriptions that depend only on the halo mass and often seed black hole particles with $M_{\bullet} \gtrsim 10^{5} \, \mathrm{M}_{\odot}$.
 This has two main drawbacks.
 First, the seeding prescriptions are likely oversimplified by design for the sake of computational speed and therefore fail to capture the more complex factors inherent in DCBH formation.
 Secondly, and perhaps more importantly, the starting mass of the black hole particles is often so large that they miss the seeding phase entirely.
 These simulations study seeds after they have already evolved to $M_{\bullet} \gtrsim 10^{5} \, \mathrm{M}_{\odot}$ even though we stand to gain the most insight on the similarities and differences among seeding mechanisms by studying seeds when they occupy a lower range of masses $\left(\sim\!10^{4} \, \mathrm{M}{_\odot}\right.$ for DCBHs) shortly after birth.
 We note that there have been efforts to address one of these two points in simulations such as Horizon-AGN \citep{Kaviraj2017}, \texttt{\textsc{Romulus}} \citep{Tremmel2017}, and \textsc{meli{$\odot$}ra} \citep{Cenci2025}, each with more physically motivated criteria for seeding; and \texttt{\textsc{simba}} \citep{Dave2019}, which seeds black holes at $\sim\!10^{4} \, \mathrm{M}_{\odot}$.
 We note that \textsc{meli{$\odot$}ra} does not have a fixed seeding value, but the provided prescription suggests a minimum of $\approx 8 \times 10^{4} \, \mathrm{M}_{\odot}$, which is comparable to the Horizon-AGN value of $10^{5} \, \mathrm{M}_{\odot}$.

 The SVMs presented in this work can address both of these shortcomings simultaneously.
 The SVMs allow for more holistic seeding prescriptions that capture additional environmental factors such as halo stellar mass, metallicity, and radial mass flux.
-Additionally, the SVMs can serve as probabilistic rather than deterministic seeding prescriptions, which may further account for complexities in DCBH seeding.
+Additionally, the SVMs can serve as probabilistic rather than deterministic seeding prescriptions by having the SVMs predict the probability that a particular halo is a candidate given its properties; this functionality is natively supported in \texttt{sklearn.svm.SVC} using the \texttt{predict\_proba()} method.
+While a deterministic seeding prescription applied to a particular halo would result in the placement of a seed either 0\% of the time or 100\% of the time, a probabilistic seeding prescription would yield values between these two extremes.
+The flexibility of the probabilistic prescription may further account for complexities in DCBH seeding.
 Moreover, these prescriptions do not require formal resolution of the nuclear region of the halo, allowing researchers to save on computational resources by seeding halos at lower simulation resolutions.
 These two characteristics of an SVM-based seeding prescription allow for physically motivated seeding of DCBHs at the appropriate mass scale without requiring extensive computational resources.